ppeble/s3-personal-backup/README.md

 I could use any number of existing products to address my backup needs but this is way more fun.

-What I wanted was the most simple "put copies of files in s3 recursively" solution.
-I didn't want encryption.
-I didn't want versioning.
-I wanted to point at an s3-compatible solution and make a local copy for backup purposes so I could download individual files or directories as it suited me.
+What I want is a simple and idempotent "put copies from a directory in s3 recursively" solution.
+I don't want encryption.
+I don't want versioning.
+I want to point at an s3-compatible solution and make a copy from my local system for backup purposes so I could download individual files or directories as it suited me.

 There is no versioning.
 This does not back up symlinks or directories.
 It simply walks recursively through from the supplied directory and pushes up every file to